amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 Again, probably nothing... bubble up it is.

 For _pure functions_ there is no need to check for errors because the result will be always be related to the input arguments.
 Wait, what if I need to do validation or parse a string and it could fail?
-We will discuss modeling failure in a bit.
-Lets first take a look what happens when functions are not _pure_.
+We will discuss modeling failures in the next sections.
+Let us first take a look what happens when functions are not _pure_.

 ### Side effects